Last modified on May 2021

 Though this doesn’t necessarily mean the onset of labour, if loose stools persist and are accompanied by symptoms like nausea, fever or bloody stools, contact your gynecologist promptly.

 Q7.
-I have been experiencing stomach pain and loose motion during pregnancy.
+I have been experiencing loose motion and stomach pain during pregnancy.
 What should I do?

 Loose motion, along with stomach pain, can happen during pregnancy due to changes in diet, hormonal fluctuations or stomach infections.
 Symptoms should usually go away on their own in 2 to 3 days.